Top 5 Must-See Urban Exploration Sites in Belgium

 • Infrastructure: Barracks, bunkers, watchtowers.

-• State of Disrepair: Partially ruined, overgrown with vegetation.
+• State of disrepair: Partially in ruins, overgrown with vegetation.

 • Access: Relatively easy, but some areas are dangerous.